Camshaft2022/Gym-project-1/README.md

 Registration will be quick and outline what the client would like to register for and sends it to the event coordinator to sort out classes.

 - __Footer section__
-This will provide the user with links to all social media accounts including a link to discord that will give the user a sense of community and be able to communicate with newly made friends from classes or coaches sessions all in one place.
+The websites footer section will provide the user with links to all social media accounts including a link to discord that will give the user a sense of community and be able to communicate with newly made friends from classes or coaches sessions all in one place.

 - __Membership page__
 Membership section provides a detailed sign up so that coaches will be able to tailor the workouts to the individuals objectives there is also a moving video in the background of the membership feature so that the background makes the sign-up form more engaging.